xdssio/spoonbill/docs/markdowns/how_to_choose.md

 # How to choose a backend?

 For fastest performance, use the InMemoryStore.
 It is a simple dict that is not persisted to disk.
-If you need local persistence, use Lmdb store or ShelveStore.
+If you need local persistence, use LmdbStore or ShelveStore.
 They are both fast and efficient.
+The JsonStore is another option with the benefit of a readable file, but it is slower - fitting for configurations.

 If speed is not important, but you want cheap persistence in the cloud, use FilesystemStore with S3,GCP, or Azure.